francesschisom/weatherify_weatherapp/README.md

 4. **Component Design**

-- SearchBar Component: Handles user input and triggers weather data fetch on search.
+- **SearchBar Component:** Handles user input and triggers weather data fetch on search.

-- CurrentWeather Component: Displays current weather details (temperature, humidity, weather condition).
+- **CurrentWeather Component:** Displays current weather details (temperature, humidity, weather condition).

-- Forecast Component: Shows the day weather forecast.
+- **Forecast Component:** Shows the day weather forecast.

-- Loading and Error Components: Used to display loading indicators and error messages.
+- **Loading and Error Components:** Used to display loading indicators and error messages.

 ## Usage Instructions

+1. **Searching for a City**

+- Enter a city name in the search bar, press Enter or click the search button to get weather data.

+- The app will display the current weather condition, temperature, humidity and windspeed of the location manually inputed in the search bar.

 ## CSS Styling

+1. **Responsive Design**

+- The CSS for the weather app is fully responsive, ensuring that the app adapts to different screen sizes, including mobile, tablet, and desktop.

+- Flexbox and media queries are used extensively to handle layout adjustments.

+2. **Custom Animations and Styling**

+- Gradients and CSS animations are applied to elements such as the weather icons and background.
+Loading states (loading GIF) are styled with custom animations, enhancing user experience while data is being fetched.

 ## API Intergration